Anku5hk/ML-Projects/my_resources_list.md

  * [MIT 6.S191: Introduction to Deep Learning](https://youtube.com/playlist?list=PLtBw6njQRU-rwp5__7C0oIVt26ZgjG9NI)
  * [Deep Learning Course by DeepMind](https://youtube.com/playlist?list=PLqYmG7hTraZCkftCvihsG2eCTH2OyGScc)
  * [Deep Learning spcialization by Andrew NG](https://www.coursera.org/specializations/deep-learning) Youtube version ->[1](https://www.youtube.com/playlist?list=PLkDaE6sCZn6Ec-XTbcX1uRg2_u4xOEky0),[2](https://www.youtube.com/playlist?list=PLkDaE6sCZn6Hn0vK8co82zjQtt3T2Nkqc),[3](https://www.youtube.com/playlist?list=PLkDaE6sCZn6E7jZ9sN_xHwSHOdjUxUW_b),[4](https://www.youtube.com/playlist?list=PLkDaE6sCZn6Gl29AoE31iwdVwSG-KnDzF),[5](https://www.youtube.com/playlist?list=PLkDaE6sCZn6F6wUI9tvS_Gw1vaFAx6rd6)
+### Reading
+ * [Dive into Deep Learning](https://d2l.ai/) is well thought and written overall.
+This book has a wide array of techniques starting from basic mathematics to GANs, providing code for almost everything(has pytorch and tensorflow 2 both).
+Contents are continually updated by the authors.
+Overall this book is a gold-mine for a ML-Engineer and is free.
+ * [Deep Learning With python(2nd Edition Upcoming)](https://www.manning.com/books/deep-learning-with-python-second-edition) by the creator of Keras covers building blocks of Deep Learning with easy language and code supplied throughtout is a very nice package overall.
+Also this is upcoming new edition, you can read for free on Manning.

 ## General ML
 ### Courses
  * [Elements of AI](https://www.elementsofai.com/) kind of AI for everyone course, easy and covers overview of AI concepts.
  * [Machine Learning by Andrew NG](https://www.coursera.org/learn/machine-learning) legendary course to get started.
  * [ML Course by ODS](https://mlcourse.ai/) has very well designed curriculum to boost/build your ML intuition.
  * [Stat 451: Intro to Machine Learning (Fall 2020) by Sebastian Raschka](https://youtube.com/playlist?list=PLTKMiZHVd_2KyGirGEvKlniaWeLOHhUF3)
+### Reading
+ * [The Hundred-Page Machine Learning Book by Andriy Burkov](http://themlbook.com/) is easily the best go-to for beginners, it is free, short, yet comprehensive.
+Folks with experience can also benefit from this awesome book.
+Author is very generous to keep the book "READ FIRST, BUY LATER" kind and has new book [Machine Learning Engineering](http://www.mlebook.com/wiki/doku.php) which is simply the next best thing, tons of real-world ML examples which can take you far.
+ * [Hands-On Machine Learning with Scikit-Learn, Keras, and TensorFlow 2](https://www.amazon.in/Hands-Machine-Learning-Scikit-Learn-TensorFlow-dp-1492032646/dp/1492032646/ref=dp_ob_title_bk) by Aurelien Geron is an excellent primer, yet provides deeper understanding of concepts in General ML, Deep Learning techniques used around Computer Vision, NLP.
+It supplies sufficient code for using them with sklearn, Tensorflow.

 ## Applied ML
 * [Kaggle](https://www.kaggle.com/) best place to learn/apply deep learning skills.
 * [ML Foundations + Applied ML](https://madewithml.com/courses/ml-foundations/) neat ML basics and Applied ML techniques.